YannickSchini/work_station_config/README.md

 - Finish the bépo keymaps
     - Handle buffer-related movements
-    - Check all the plugins for potentially conflicting keymaps
-- Fix the "insert tab in text" issue
 - Check why ligatures don’t seem to work (probably not a nvim issue though)